jtesta/ssh-audit/PACKAGING.md

 An executable can only be made on a Windows host because the PyInstaller tool (https://www.pyinstaller.org/) does not support cross-compilation.

 1.)
-Install Python v3.9.x from https://www.python.org/.
+Install Python v3.11.x from https://www.python.org/.
 To make life easier, check the option to add Python to the PATH environment variable.

 2.)
-Using pip, install pyinstaller and colorama:
+Using pip, install pyinstaller, colorama, and idna:

 ```
-    pip install pyinstaller colorama
+    pip install -U pyinstaller colorama idna
 ```

 3.)
 Install Cygwin (https://www.cygwin.com/).